nigjo/json-simple-util/README.md

 to the JSON data.
 If there are propper setters in the class, these will be used.
 Otherwise the data is written to the field directly.

+> The current version is not fully JSON complient and in alpha phase.

+> This is a lightweight library to process JSON files.
+If you wish to do more fancy
+> stuff refere to the [Jackson][jackson] Suite.

 ## Sample

 `demoproperties.json`: